 (Internal quotations and citations omitted).

 Civil litigation can involve claims that cause real reputational harm.
 As this decision shows, such claims usually are not actionable.
 We are experienced in advising clients and other counsel on what can be done in such a situation.
-Contact Schlam Stone & Dolan partner John Lundin at email@example.com if you or a client has questions about defamatory accusations made in the context of a civil lawsuit.
+Contact Schlam Stone & Dolan partner John Lundin at firstname.lastname@example.org if you or a client have questions about defamatory accusations made in the context of a civil lawsuit.